Populations Served: Adult and Dislocated Workers, Employers

 - Case management support services

-- A clear “Career Path” based on the employee’s upgraded skills
+- A career path based on the employee’s upgraded skills

-- Job opportunities that would not have been available without the training provided by the employer and the cost offset by the OJT
+- Job opportunities that would not have been available without offset training costs

 Segment from Capitol Connections featuring Senator Judy Schwank and EDSI's Kristina Harrell, discussing the OJT Program in the PA CareerLink Berks County.